frontenddevkan/frontenddevkan/README.md

 🌱 In May 2023 - I become a participant of Startup Community **[Peredelano Community](http://discord.gg/peredelano)**.
 There are streams for beginner junior frontend developers and a lot of live-coding sessions with live projects.
 It give me invaluable experience that I wished.

-[Peredelano Community](http://discord.gg/peredelano) make product ecosystem for expats and other programmers openly.You can meet a lot of IT experienced professionals with different technology stack who willingly share their experience with other specialists.
+[Peredelano Community](http://discord.gg/peredelano) make product ecosystem for expats and other programmers openly.
+You can meet a lot of IT experienced professionals with different technology stack who willingly share their experience with other specialists.

 Also I become a moderator of this dynamically developing Community in **[Telegram](https://t.me/peredelanostartups/13)**.